Huddle Spaces for Collaboration: What Good Looks Like

-Huddle spaces are small by design, so it’s important that employees are actually able to find them and take advantage of their availability.
+Huddle spaces are small by design, so employees need to be able to easily find them and take advantage of their availability.
+This includes features like:

-There should be an easy-to-use, integrated booking platform, and room availability should be visible to all employees, across multiple device types.
-There's nothing worse than under-utilized room space for working groups looking to get stuff done, so you'll also want the ability to remove unattended meetings from the reservation system so other groups can take advantage of the freed up space.
+Room scheduling: Your huddle space should be available via an easy-to-use, integrated booking platform.
+Room availability should also be visible to all employees and across multiple device types.
+There's nothing worse than underutilized room space for working groups looking to get stuff done, so you'll also want the ability to remove unattended meetings from the reservation system, enabling other groups to take advantage of the freed-up space.

-Consider upping Wi-Fi capabilities to support location analytics and wayfinding displayed on interactive monitors to make it easy for your employees to find the spaces they crave, especially when they're trying to find a huddle space in an area of an office they may be unfamiliar with.
+Wayfinding: An important consideration for your huddle space is upping Wi-Fi capabilities to support location analytics and wayfinding displayed on interactive monitors.
+This makes it easier for employees to find the spaces they crave, especially when they're trying to find a huddle space located in an area of an office they may be unfamiliar with.

-For all the cool collaborative technology you can put into a huddle space, don’t forget the physical layout.
+In addition to all the cool digital and collaborative technology you can put into a huddle space, it's also important not to forget the physical layout.
 After all, users have to feel comfortable when they're hunkering down to get stuff done.

 Huddle space setups can include chairs, tables, monitors and other physical features.
-Individual ergonomics is an important consideration.
-A good huddle space provides adjustability and flexibility within the room that enourages collaborative work by catering to individual ergonomic needs.
+A good huddle space also provides adjustability and flexibility within the room that encourages collaborative work by catering to individual ergonomic needs.

-Dependent on the work styles of the group, standing height stations may be appropriate.
+Depending on the work styles of the group, standing height stations may also be appropriate.
 These enable a person to walk into the meeting space and give their contributions for 15-20 minutes without having to bend over the workstation or spend time locating additional seating.